FabricDevCamp/FabricSolutionDeployment/docs/GettingStarted.md

  <img src="./images/GettingStarted/media/image5-F.png" style="width:80%" />

->Note that the **Dev** folder will be the default location for the datasources for sementic models as well as the connections used for shortcuts and data pipelines.
-In the lab which cover staged deployments, the configure datasources will move bewtween the **Dev** folder, the **Test** folder and the **Prod** folder.
+>Note that the **Dev** folder will be configured as the default location for the datasources used for creating connection. shortcuts, data pipelines and semantic models.
+In the lab which covers staged deployments, you will use trhe folders **Dev**, **Test** and **Prod** to configure a different datasource path for eacg environment.

  To test multitenancy, there are also several customer-specific folders inside the **Customers** folder.